 Sharleen is 5!!!

 Sharleen turned 5 !!!
 Five already and going to school...I am not ready for that.
-Last year I was quite happy to send the twins off but her...I keep telling her that mommy is going to keep her home, but she just smiles and shakes her head.
+Last year I was quite happy to send the twins off but her...I keep telling her that Mommy is going to keep her home, but she just smiles and shakes her head.

 The cake she wanted.
 Gerard and I made it together after we came home from the P.N.E.
 He wanted to make sure his name was "in the credits".
 Look at those flowers...he made those.
-Pretty impressive. (he started while I was cleaning out the van so the cake was already partially decorated before I realized that he had not covered the cookie sheet with tin foil...o'well I don't think Sharleen cared.)
+Pretty impressive. (he started while I was cleaning out the van so the cake was already partially decorated before I realized that he had not covered the cookie sheet with tin foil...Well I don't think Sharleen cared.)

 Sunday, August 29, 2010